 Overview

 It’s amazing how often us mountain bikers overlook the importance of eyewear considering sight is the primary sense engaged when riding.
 Protection is key, but so is comfort and visual clarity.
-The Smith Rhythm goggles address all these factors, and in our opinion they do a pretty darn good job of it.
+We’ve been testing the Smith Rhythm goggles to see how well they address all these factors.

-Smith has been in the performance eyewear game for a long time now and it’s evident in the amount of tech they pack into their products.
+Smith has been in the performance eyewear game for a long time now, creating their first ski goggle over 50 years ago.
+They made the logical transition into the worlds of mountain bike and moto, it’s evident in the amount of tech they pack into their products.
 It’s not just the clarity of the optics but also the ability to stop them from fogging too.

 We’ve been impressed with the Rhythm goggles and they are quickly becoming our go to set when glasses don’t quite fit the brief.